-How Will The ‘Gilmore Girls’ Revival Explain Sookie’s Absence?
-She's Too Important Not To Mention
+How Will ‘Gilmore Girls’ Explain Sookie's Absence?

 As we all begin to come to grips with the fact that Melissa McCarthy is not returning to the Gilmore Girls revival on Netflix, I think it’s time to start considering how they will explain Sookie’s noticeable absence.
 After all, Sookie St. James was part of every single season of Gilmore Girls, and only ever missed a handful of episodes.
 Not having Sookie in the revival is kind of like not having Lane or Paris in the revival (both of whom have been confirmed to be returning).
 It’s a pretty significant loss for Stars Hollow, and an even bigger loss for those fans who count Sookie among their favorites.
 But, now that it’s confirmed that Melissa McCarthy isn’t coming back (she tweeted her best wishes to the cast after claiming she had never been asked to return), it’s time to start figuring out how Sherman-Palladino can explain her very noticeable absence.